DragonRuby/dragonruby-game-toolkit-contrib/docs/api/runtime.md

 When running a development build you will directly write to your game directory (and thus overwrite existing files).
 This can be useful for built-in development tools like level editors.

 For more details on the implementation of the sandboxed filesystem, see Ryan C. Gordon's PhysicsFS documentation: [https://icculus.org/physfs/](https://icculus.org/physfs/)

-!> File access functions are sandboxed and assume that the `dragonruby` binary lives alongside the game you are building. **Do not expect these functions to return correct values if you are attempting to run the `dragonruby` binary from a shared location**.
-It's **strongly** recommended that the directory structure contained in the zip is not altered and games are built using that starter template.

 ### `list_files`